ishamada/contranf/README.md

 ### Install Docker

-You need to install Docker, depends on your operation system, check the following link:
+You need to install Docker, depends on your operating system, check the following link:

 https://docs.docker.com/engine/install/